Students from Class of 2020 also recognized

 “The road was long, but today we celebrate and look forward to new journeys and opportunities,” said Tanner Guidry, a missions and ministries graduate.
 “One of the greatest things we learned—adversity is something to overcome because of the One who lives inside us.”

 In addition to conferring of the degrees, Brewer recognized several with honorary doctorates and distinguished service awards.

-Louisiana College bestowed honorary doctorates on Rep. Johnson, who currently serves as Vice Chairman of the House Republican Conference, and on Houston-area businessman and media mogul Earl Heard, who attended LC in the 1960s.
+Louisiana Christian University bestowed honorary doctorates on Rep. Johnson, who currently serves as Vice Chairman of the House Republican Conference, and on Houston-area businessman and media mogul Earl Heard, who attended LC in the 1960s.
 A posthumous honorary doctorate was awarded the late Louisiana Gov. Jimmie Davis, LC Class of 1924.